fhirbase/fhirbase-plv8/README.md

 * pg_trgm

-You can build Postgresql from source  on debian/ubuntu and create local user cluster with:
+You can download postgresql 9.4 pre-release or build Postgresql from source  on debian/ubuntu and create local user cluster with: